 Turn on mail sending Sometimes you don't want to enable mailing on your restored site, this option will modify your Joomla!
 Global Configuration to disable emails being sent using Joomla! framework.

-The next area, called FTP Layer Options, contains the necessary settings for enabling Joomla!’s FTP layer.
+The FTP Layer Options area contains the necessary settings for enabling Joomla!’s FTP layer.

 The Enable the FTP layer will activate Joomla!'s FTP layer, which forces the Joomla! core and several conforming extensions to write to your site's files using FTP instead of direct file access through PHP.
 This is designed to work around permissions issues with the majority of shared hosts.
 If you had to use Kickstart's Use FTP option or if you uploaded the extracted files manually through FTP you must enable it and go through these settings, unless your host told you that they are using suPHP.